juliangav/www.julian.is/_posts/2017-01-15-baseline-for-fast-loading-websites.md

 Yes you can!
 But this should be limited to simple flat graphics such as my logo or the social media icons on this site.
 SVGs are great for presenting vector graphics that are resolution independent; you can scale my logo to be 10x bigger without pixelating or increasing file size.
 You can also directly embed SVGs into a web page without linking out to another file and therefore avoiding the extra HTTP request made to the browser.
 Technically, you can transform a complex graphic such as the 3D cover above into vector and present it as an SVG, but this will end up weighing significantly more than a PNG (just don’t do it).

 There are many advantages SVGs but this deserves a blog post of it’s own (if not a book).
-A handful of developers such as [Sara Soueidan](https://twitter.com/SaraSoueidan){:target="_blank"} & [Chris Coyier](https://css-tricks.com/){:target="_blank"} dedicate a good chunk of their careers to the complexities of SVGs.
+A handful of developers such as [Sara Soueidan](https://twitter.com/SaraSoueidan){:target="_blank" rel="noopener"} & [Chris Coyier](https://css-tricks.com/){:target="_blank" rel="noopener"} dedicate a good chunk of their careers to the complexities of SVGs.

 <h2>Perceived Performance</h2>